akamai/cli-property-manager/README.md

 1. If you need to, retrieve and store the contract, group, and product IDs for your pipeline:

-    1. Run this command to list contract IDs (contractId):  `akamai pl list-contracts`
+    1. Run this command to list contract IDs (contractId):  `akamai pipeline list-contracts`

-    2. Run this command to list group IDs (groupId):  `akamai pl list-groups`
+    2. Run this command to list group IDs (groupId):  `akamai pipeline list-groups`

     3. Run this command to [list product IDs](#common-product-ids) (productId):
 `akamai pl list-products -c <contractId>`